OpenEuroLLM/non_web_data/README.md

 5) Downloading the files to a cluster
 6) Processing the files to extract text

+This guide will be growing as we complete all the steps.

 <h2>1.
 Locating data sources</h2>

 <h3>1.0 Basic information</h3>